 Because I got high

 New research shows runner’s high is not what you think. “… findings suggest that endorphins have little to do with runner’s high.
-Instead, that euphoric feeling may be the product of a completely different but oddly familiar substance — the body’s own endocannabinoids, the chemicals that, like the cannabinoids in marijuana, lighten mood.”
+Instead, that euphoric feeling may be the product of a completely different but oddly familiar substance — the body’s own endocannabinoids, the chemicals that, like the cannabinoids in CBD oil, lighten mood.”
 (The New York Times)

 Did a friend send you this?
 Get The Daily Brief sent straight to your inbox every weekday.
 Click here.